17.10.2025

 Manager - Video Markets Tracker

-Netflix’s position as Europe’s leading streaming platform is shifting from a story of scale to one of revenue diversification.
+Netflix Europe's position as the continent's leading streaming platform is shifting from a story of scale to one of revenue diversification.
 Amassing 73 million subscribers by 2030, Netflix’s top 5 European markets are undergoing a huge shift in the balance between subscription and advertising income.

 Germany - Europe’s Hybrid Powerhouse